Ben90001/StackIT_Interview_Challange/README.md

 ## Discord Webhook
 Create a file `./data/discord_webhook.txt` and save your discord webhook inside.
-The service will use this hook to send warnings.
+The service will use this hook to send warnings to the respective channel.